-The Appeal Officer in reports in which the allegations involve students will be by the Dean of Students.
-The Appeal Officer in reports involving employees will be the University President.
+The Appeal Officer in reports in which the respondent is a student will be by the Dean of Students or designee.
+The Appeal Officer in reports in which the respondent is an employee will be the University President or designee.